 The faculty members who teach in our environmental law program are distinctive in four ways:

-First, while they include leading scholars in environmental and natural resources law, most do not limit themselves to these fields, but bring interest and involvement in related fields of law to their teaching as well.
+- First, while they include leading scholars in environmental, natural resources, and energy law, most do not limit themselves to these fields, but bring interest and involvement in related fields of law to their teaching as well.

 For more information about Lewis & Clark Law School faculty, please visit our faculty directory.

-In addition to full-time faculty and staff, the law school draws between ten and twenty adjunct faculty members per year from the region’s leading practitioners in environmental and natural resources law.
+In addition to full-time faculty and staff, the law school draws between ten and twenty adjunct faculty members per year from the region’s leading practitioners in environmental, natural resources, and energy law.
 The seminars they teach reflect their special expertise and practical experience.